BLOGFORCE Monday – Top 10 List Roundup

 1. Easter Sunday, where we see that the Body of Christ has been killed and raised once before, so it cannot die again.

-Brendan O’Sullivan Hale writes:
+Brendan O’Sullivan Hale :

 1. Reconciliation of a Penitent